UK Bodysurfing Association C.I.C.

 (a) Promote and raise the profile of the sport of bodysurfing here within the UK through the formation of an official UK Bodysurfing Association.

-(b) There will be an annual membership fee of £20.00 per member which will go towards the administration costs of running the Association, also towards creating an annual UK Bodysurfing Championships.
+(b) There will be an annual membership fee of £15.00 for adults/ £10.00 for juniors which will go towards the administration costs of running the Association.